 Check the following options:

 If you’re using Windows, there’s an additional step.
 Put the following text under the heading

 Default path to serialize remoteEdit data (and change [YOUR WINDOWS USERNAME] to your actual username):

 C:/Users/[YOUR WINDOWS USERNAME]/.atom/remoteEdit.json

 If you don’t know your Windows username open the program called

 Command Prompt, then type the command echo %USERNAME%.
-When you
+When you press

 Enter your username will appear.